 The idea, as espoused by way too many people for my taste, is that fantasy is nostalgic for the past, that it turns away from the future.
 (Generally coupled with an implication that science fiction is therefore better, since it isn’t trying to hide its head in the sand.)
 Given: yes, some fantasy is nostalgic.
 (I’d argue that some SF is, too, but this is a rant, not a comparative textual survey.)
 Not all fantasy is nostalgic.
 I wouldn’t even say the balance of the genre is nostalgic.
 Yet this image persists, and I think I have put my finger on why.

-Sir James Frazer had an idea — I’m pretty sure it was him, though I’m not at home right now to check my copy of The Golden Bough — that went something like this: when you’re primitive you have magic; when you’re more advanced, you have religion instead; and when you’re truly civilized, you have science.
+Sir James Frazer had an idea, expressed in his book The Golden Bough, that went something like this: when you’re primitive you have magic; when you’re more advanced, you have religion instead; and when you’re truly civilized, you have science.
 And you know what?
 One of the common (though not universal) differences between fantasy and science fiction involves exactly those three things.
 The future, as often seen in SF, means more technology, less religion, less magic.
 Therefore, since fantasy often involves less technology, more religion, more magic, it must be anti-future.
 QED.

 It’s warmed-over nineteenth century unilinear cultural evolutionary theory.
 It’s shit we debunked a century ago.
 And it’s alive and well in the minds of a lot of people out there.